yakky/aldryn-accounts/README.rst

   * Each user only has one primary email at any given time.
   * To change an email the user can add a new one, verify it and then make it his new primary email.
 Then he can delete the old one.
   * Users can use any of his email addresses to login (if he has defined a password)
+  * Users are not forced to validate their email right away.
+Instead we nag them about it and provide a permission that can be checked to see if a user hat at least one validated email.

 * Social Login